A-Productions/bricker/developer-notes.md

         * Figure out a way to maintain physics cache, parented matrix_world info, etc. for objects appended to background blender instance
     * Switch `calculation_axes` property to expanded bools in user interface
     * Fix material panel subpanels for blender 2.79?
-    * When switching to v1.7, change 'color_snap' to 'colorMapping'

 * Fixes
     * when brickified model's parent is rotated, bricks drawn by customizing model are often not rotated correctly
     * Custom object rotation is not maintained when instanced for in bricker model (is this behavior desired?)

+before 1.7 release:
+    * change 'color_snap' to 'colorMapping'
+    * debug custom logos

 # Blender 2.80 Notes